Jade Morris is taking over the reins as the first Female Athletic Director in Williston’s long history.

 “Williston already has strong women’s sports programs that draw prospective students to our campus, [and] I’m hoping that this change will increase visibility and attendance for women’s sports such as women’s volleyball and basketball,” she said.
 “It would be great to get higher turnouts similar to football and men’s basketball.”

 Other athletic concerns have focused heavily on gender and its correlation to budget and recruiting.
-Stella Michalski, a six-year senior day student and varsity athlete, thinks there is a gender bias in the Williston athletic program.
+Stella Michalski, a six-year senior day student and varsity athlete, believes there is a gender bias in the Williston athletic program.

 With a female perspective supporting the athletics program, Morris says she is committed to supporting both boys’ and girls’ teams equally.